 MFU has recently allowed opening CAN online.
 Hence, there is no need to fill CAN Registration form and courier to MFU office in Thane or submit at CAMS or Karvy centers.

 You can visit this link to create CAN online.
-You can fill all the details online and you will be allotted a provisional CAN instantly.
+You can fill out all the details online and you will be allotted a provisional CAN instantly.

 Subsequently, you will get an e-mail from MFU where you will be asked to upload a few documents.
 I opened CAN (anyone or survivor) with my wife and I was asked to upload scanned copies of PAN card and cancelled cheque.
 Your CAN will be activated after verification of uploaded documents.